About FireCluster

 It is important to understand the roles each Firebox can play in the cluster.

-This cluster member assigns network traffic flows to cluster members, and responds to all requests from external systems such as WatchGuard System Manager, SNMP, DHCP, ARP, routing protocols, and IKE.
+The cluster master assigns network traffic flows to other cluster members, and responds to all requests from external systems such as WatchGuard System Manager, SNMP, DHCP, ARP, routing protocols, and IKE.
 When you configure or modify the cluster configuration, you save the cluster configuration to the cluster master.
 The cluster master can be either device.
 The first device in a cluster to power on becomes the cluster master.

-This cluster member synchronizes all necessary information with the cluster master, so that it can become the cluster master if the master fails.
+This cluster member synchronizes all necessary information with the cluster master so that it can become the master if the current cluster master fails.
 The Backup cluster master can be active or passive.

 When FireCluster is enabled, your Fireboxes continue to support: